25 Premium WordPress Plugins You Need to Know About

 Beaver Builder

 Beaver Builder is a drag-and-drop page builder with lots of content elements to build your websites.
 It has a visual editor to see your changes live.
 Create landing pages, content templates, and any type of website you need.
-Add custom fonts, use global settings, pre-built rows, shortcodes and widgets, copy and paste styles, add code, and save your templates, rows, and modules for reuse.
-You can also white label the site for clients and it has a client editor mode they can use.
+Add custom fonts, use global settings, pre-built rows, shortcodes, and widgets, copy and paste styles, add code, and save your templates, rows, and modules for reuse.
+You can also white-label the site for clients, and it includes a client editor mode that they can use.
 Build unlimited sites with a single license.

 Ecommerce Plugins